Front Line (video game): Legacy

-Front Line was one of the first video games to feature a ground combat theme and grenades, a precursor to many similarly-themed games of the mid-to-late 1980s.
+Front Line was one of the first video games with a ground combat theme and grenades, a precursor to many similarly-themed games of the mid-to-late 1980s.
 It was one of the earliest overhead run and gun video games, preceding Capcom's Commando (1985) by several years.

 Front Line was the basis for SNK's TNK III (1985), known as T.A.N.K. in Japan and Europe.
 A programmer from SNK discovered Front Line at an arcade and thought that SNK could go further with the gameplay format.
 The team improved on Front Line with the addition of a rotary joystick.
 In turn, SNK went on to combine elements of T.A.N.K. with Commando (1985) to produce the arcade hit Ikari Warriors (1986).
 Jaleco's Field Combat (1985) also has similar gameplay to Front Line.

 A Game Boy Color spin-off entitled Sgt.
 Rock: On the Frontline was published by Taito in 2000.
 The game follows the template of the original arcade game, but is set within the DC Comics universe.

 The arcade original was included in Taito Memories Gekan for the PlayStation 2 console in 2005, and in Taito Legends 2 for the PlayStation 2, Xbox and Windows platforms in 2006.
 The Famicom version was released for the Virtual Console service in Japan for the Wii in June 2007, the Nintendo 3DS in January 2014 and the Wii U in June 2016.

 The game was released by Hamster Corporation as part of their Arcade Archives series for the PlayStation 4 in January 2018 and Nintendo Switch in February 2019.